open5e/open5e/source/classes/sorcerer.rst

 Sorcerous Origins
 -----------------

-Different sorcerers claim different origins for their innate magic.
+Different sorcerers claim different origins for their innate magic, such as a draconic bloodline.
-Although many variations exist, most of these origins fall into two
-categories: a draconic bloodline and wild magic.

 .. sidebar:: Looking for more Origins?
     :class: missing